 In this case, there is no location rule for the situation in which the branch is not in touch with the "bank", i.e. with the location in which the account is held.
-This means that, in those circumstances, the request for the withdrawal is not recognised, i.e. does not constitute a trigger (the clerk at the branch just says "sorry: the system is down again"...).
+This means that, in those circumstances, the request for the withdrawal is not recognised, i.e. does not constitute a trigger (the clerk at the branch just says "sorry: the system is down again"...)

-Example 4.4 Let us consider now a different business activity-identification.
+Consider now a different business activity - identification.
 At an ATM, two locations are involved: the ATM itself and the card.